blinklet/learning/data-science/sqlalchemy-minimum.md

 WHERE "Artist"."Name" = :Name_1
 ```

 The Select object that returned the above SQL statement knows that the ":Name_1" variable is "Alice in Chains".
-When you pass the statement variable into the Pandas *read_sql_query* function, it creates the correct query.
+When you pass the statement variable into the Pandas *read_sql_query* function, it creates the correct query for the SQL dialect used by the database.

 >**NOTE:** If you want to see the actual query, use the SQLAlchemy *compile* function along with the database driver to output the exact SQL statement that is generated by the *statement* object.
 For example:
 >